 What MCAT Scores Do I Need to Get Into Texas Medical Schools?

-The MCAT scores for acceptance at Texas medical schools are generally very similar to averages for other MD schools.
+The MCAT scores required for acceptance to Texas medical schools are generally very similar to the averages for other MD schools.
 Remember that average scores vary depending on the specific schools you apply to.